 The Handbook for Congregations is a quick-reference guide to Presbyterian church regulations and procedures, but it does not replace the Book of Order.

-The Synod of Otago and Southland has produced a training resource for elders, By Word and By Spirit featuring a DVD presented by Mission Advisor , Bruce Fraser, and a CD of written chapters that can be used as a one-day seminar, and can also be used alongside the KCML Handbook for Elders.
-If you would like a free copy email Bruce Fraser email@example.com or phone (03) 477 7362.
+In 2013, the Synod of Otago and Southland produced a training resource for elders, By Word and By Spirit featuring a DVD presented by former Mission Advisor, Bruce Fraser, and a CD of written chapters that can be used as a one-day seminar, and can also be used alongside the KCML Handbook for Elders.
+If you would like to access a copy of the resource, please contact Presbyterian Archives.

 Login here to access PIF Internet banking